Asael Lubotzky

 Asael Lubotzky (עשהאל לובוצקי; born 1983) is an Israeli physician, author, and molecular biologist.
 Formerly an officer in the Israel Defense Forces (IDF), he is a combat veteran of the Second Lebanon War.

 Early life and military service

-Asael Lubotzky born in 1983 with a twin sibling.
+Asael Lubotzky was born in 1983 with a twin sibling.
 He would become the eldest of six children.
 He grew up in Efrat, studied at the Hesder yeshiva in Ma'ale Adumim, was accepted to Shayetet 13, but chose to enlist in Golani's 51st Battalion.
 He underwent a training course as a combat soldier and was chosen as the outstanding company cadet.
 After completing Officer Candidate School Asael served as an officer commanding a platoon of the Golani Brigade.
 He led his platoon in operations in Gaza and, during the Second Lebanon War, fought in many battles in which many of his comrades were killed and wounded, until his own severe injury in the Battle of Bint Jbeil left him with a disability.